NguyenPhongVN/DocC-SwiftUI-Hooks/Sources/DocCHooks/Documentation.docc/GettingStarted.md

 ```
 A hook to use the most recent phase of asynchronous operation of the passed publisher.
-The publisher will be subscribed at the first update and will be re-subscribed according to the given updateStrategy.
+The publisher will be subscribed at the first update and will be re-subscribed according to the given `updateStrategy`.
+publisher sẽ được khởi tạo ở lần cập nhật đầu tiên và sẽ được re-subscribed theo `updateStrategy` nhất định.

 ```swift
 let phase = usePublisher(.once) {